julianfbeck/ytplaylist-dl/README.md

 Type: `string`

 Url to the YouTube Playlist.
-If the provided video is a normal YouTube video, the single video will be downloaded
+If the provided video is a normal YouTube video, the single video will be downloaded.
+PlayList url can be in the Format *https://www.youtube.com/playlist?list=PLfpHPxe91z9NEwLMsxfmAehlZnoTzRFB8* or *https://www.youtube.com/watch?v=pRk9K1eB-JQ&list=PLfpHPxe91z9NEwLMsxfmAehlZnoTzRFB8&index=1* if you already selected a video.

 #### output